Quantum Scalar Field Theory Based on the Extended Least Action Principle: The Extended Least Action Principle

-Assumption 2 is unchanged for the quantum field theory.
-The observability metrics for the dynamics of a classical scalar field is defined as $2S_c/\hbar$, where $S_c$ is given by (\ref{action}), or (\ref{extAction2}).
+Assumption 2 is unchanged for quantum field theory.
+The action of the classical scalar field $S_c$ is given by (\ref{action}), or (\ref{extAction2}).
 Similarly, the metrics to measure the additional distinguishable information exhibited due to field fluctuations, is defined as a functional of Kullback-Leibler divergence $D_{KL}$, $I_f:=f(D_{KL})$, where $D_{KL}$ measures the information distances of different probability distributions caused by field fluctuations.
-Thus, the total degree of observability due to both classical trajectory and vacuum fluctuation is given by the same equation as (\ref{totalInfo}).
-Quantum field theory can be derived through a variation method to minimize such a functional quantity, $\delta I=0$.
-When $\hbar \to 0$, the observability due to classical field $2S_c/\hbar \to \infty$, any finite amount of $I_f$ can be ignored.
-Minimizing $I$ is then equivalent to minimizing $S_c$, resulting in the dynamics laws of classical fields.
-However, in quantum field theory, the action to exhibit observability is discrete so that $\hbar \ne 0$, $2S_c/\hbar$ is finite.
-Therefore, the contribution from $I_f$ must be included when minimizing the total degree of observability.
+Thus, the total action due to both classical field dynamics and field fluctuation is given by the same equation as (\ref{totalAction}).
+Quantum field theory can be derived through a variation method to minimize such a functional quantity, $\delta S_t=0$.